Suchdol nad Lužnicí: Demographics

+Transport

+Suchdol nad Lužnicí is located on the railway line Veselí nad Lužnicí–České Velenice.

 Sights

-The landmark of the town is the Church of Saint Nicholas.
-It was built in the Gothic style in 1363.
-The second monument is the Chapel of Saint John of Nepomuk from 1728.
+The main landmark of the town is the Church of Saint Nicholas.
+The oldest part of the church was built in the Gothic style in 1361–1363.
+It was rebuilt around 1493 and in 1814–1820.

+A valuable building is the Chapel of Saint John of Nepomuk.
+It was built in the late Baroque style from 1728.

 Twin towns – sister cities

 Suchdol nad Lužnicí is twinned with: